-Before you can start to use the Identify[®] instrumentor (and the Identify[®] debugger), the Identify software must be installed and you must have a license to run the software.
-The Identify software uses a floating license based of the FLEXnet licensing technology and the Synopsys Common Licensing software.
-If you don't have a license, you will be prompted to supply one when you attempt to start the Identify instrumentor.
-Please see the Installation Guide on the download page for licensing/configuration information.
+Before you can start to use the Identify[®] instrumentor (and the Identify debugger), the Identify Microsemi Edition software must be installed and you must have a license to run the software.
+If you have not defined a license, you will be prompted to supply one when you attempt to start the Identify instrumentor.